When tax season rolls around, everyone hopes they will get money back from the IRS when they file — but that’s not always the case.

 But just because there’s a fee doesn’t mean that paying your taxes with a credit card never makes sense.
 For example, if you’re a travel hacker trying to earn enough miles to reach your next big trip, making your tax payment with a credit card is an excellent way to earn points on a rewards card.

 Your taxes can also help you reach big signup bonuses.
-A few months ago, I signed up for the American Express Business Platinum credit card.
-The card offered me 100,000 American Express rewards points, but to earn them I had to spend a whopping $15,000 within 90 days of opening my account.
+A few months ago, I signed up for The Business Platinum® Card from American Express.
+The card offered me 100,000 American Express rewards points, but to earn them I had to spend a whopping $15,000 within 90 days of opening my account (as of March 1, 2017).

 I made a giant $14,730 tax payment on my credit card as an estimated tax payment to the IRS.
 Including the $275 transaction fee, I put $15,005 on the card and earned my bonus.